saliAlavi/salialavi.github.io/_publications/Under_preparation_1.md

 ---
-title: "Neural network for estimation of optical characteristics of optically active and turbid scattering media"
+title: "Neural network for estimation of optical characteristics of optically active and turbid scattering media[Under Preparation]"
 collection: publications
 permalink: /publication/Under_preparation_1
 excerpt: 'A novel end-to-end method to simulate the photon interaction in a turbid media and neural network to map the output image in OCT method to real physical structure'